planttheidea/curriable/README.md

 # curriable

-A tiny function to curry any function with placeholder support
+Curry any function with placeholder support

 ## Table of contents